TeknooSoftware/states/docs/api/files/DI/Container.php.txt

 /**
  * Class Container
- * Default Dependency Injection Container, build on Pimple used in this library.
+ * Default Dependency Injection Container, built on Pimple, used in this library.
  *
  * @package     States
  * @subpackage  DI